• Skip to primary navigation

 salt, black pepper, and lemon juice to taste

 Add all the ingredients to a bowl and whisk to combine.
-Taste and adjust the seasoning to taste, cover the sauce with a plastic wrap or a lid, and place in the fridge for at least 30 minutes for the flavors to develop.
+Taste and adjust the seasoning to taste, cover the sauce with a plastic wrap or a lid, and place in the fridge for at least 30 minutes for the flavors to meld.

 More sauce recipes for fish